Artist Jean-Michel Basquiat’s Artwork Reveals Powerful Superhero Influences

 Thor, Superman, X-Men

-The first of those named is mighty THOR, whose name is written near the top of the first panel in the Charles the First triptych, and framed with a box.
+The first of those named is the mighty THOR, whose name is written near the top of the first panel in the Charles the First triptych, and framed with a box.
 Hovering just above Thor’s name is one of Basquiat’s now iconic graffiti crowns, and above both the sardonic phrase HALOES FIFTY NINE CENT is written.

 The name of Thor’s publisher Marvel actually makes two appearances.
 The first is further down the aforementioned panel, just under the number “193,” but scribbles mostly render MARVEL COMICS INC illegible.
-The name, however, is easy to discern at bottom of the third panel, where it appears with a line drawn through it, recalling a practice from graffiti.
+The name, however, is easy to discern at bottom of the third panel, where it appears with a line drawn through it, recalling the practice from graffiti.

 Also extracted from graffiti culture is the once ubiquitous S symbol that kids across America formerly doodled on endless sheets of notebook paper and on classroom desks.
-Its stylized form appears in the first panel encased in a strike zone box, like those once drawn with chalk on the sides of buildings where boys gathered to play stickball now ages ago.
+Its stylized form appears in the first panel encased in a strike zone box, like those once drawn with chalk on the sides of buildings, where boys gathered to play stickball now ages ago.

 Next to the stylized S in the strike zone box is the ever-recognizable chest emblem of Superman with an S nested at its center.
-Directly above Superman’s emblem X-MN is written, a somewhat abbreviated reference to Marvel’s merry mutant superheroes, the X-Men.
+Directly above Superman’s emblem is where X-MN is written, a somewhat abbreviated reference to Marvel’s merry mutant superheroes, the X-Men.

-A variety of non-comic book related elements also make up Charles the First, which — as a whole — recalls the youth-driven scrawl that covered the doorways, walls, and trains in New York in the 1980s.
+A variety of non-comic book related elements also make up Charles the First, which — as a whole — recalls the youth-driven scrawl that covered the doorways, walls and trains in New York in the 1980s.
 But none attract more notice than the insightful phrase written across the bottom of the first and second panel: MOST Y̶O̶U̶N̶G̶ KINGS GET THEIR HEAD CUT OFF.